danvk/boggle-paper/paper/content.typ

 === OrderlyBound
 <orderlybound>
-The `branch` operation on its own is sufficient to implement Branch and Bound with Orderly Trees.
-Eventually we'll merge all the way down to a single `SumNode`, which represents a candidate board.
+The `branch` operation on its own is sufficient to implement Branch and Bound with Sum/Choice Trees.
+Eventually we'll merge all the way down to a single SumNode, which represents a candidate board.
-This allocates additional nodes, however, and we may wish to save RAM by not doing that all the way to single boards.
+This allocates additional nodes, however, and we may wish to save RAM and compute by not doing that all the way to single boards.

 Instead, we can define an alternative algorithm, `OrderlyBound`, which refines the bound on a tree by traversing it, rather than merging subtrees.
-We'll maintain a stack of pointers to `ChoiceNodes`.
-To “branch,” we'll pop off the ChoiceNodes for the next cell and, for each choice, push all the next child cells.
+We'll maintain a stack of pointers to ChoiceNodes.
+To "branch,"" we'll pop off the ChoiceNodes for the next cell and, for each choice, push all the next child cells.
 We can maintain a bound as we do this.
 If the bound ever drops below $S_"high"$, we can abandon this search path.